Skip to content

 Setting up Subversion with multiple access methods

 One thing that makes subversion such a powerful revision system is it’s ability to permit multiple methods of access.
-Https (webdav), SSH and svnserve.
+Https, WebDAV, SSH and svnserve.
 In spite of svn’s ability to support multiple access methods, doing so simultaniously can be quite challenging.
 Typically one will run into permission issues as the http(s) access will all be written to the filesystem as the user running the webserver.
-The ssh access will all write to the filesystem under each users given account.
+The SSH access will all write to the filesystem under each users given account.

 Here is one approach to permit both.